Staffing Agency Contract (Quebec)

 A Quebec Staffing Agency Contract (Contrat d'agence de placement de personnel) is a formal legal agreement between a staffing agency (agence de placement de personnel) and a client company (entreprise cliente) that governs the terms under which the agency will recruit, select, and place temporary workers with the client company.
 This contract defines the legal relationship between the agency and the client, the nature and duration of the workers' assignments, the billing and payment arrangements, and the respective obligations of each party regarding workplace safety, labour law compliance, and the workers' employment rights.
 In Quebec, a written placement contract is not merely best practice — it is an essential compliance tool given the province's rigorous regulatory framework for temporary employment.

-Quebec's staffing agency sector is subject to a comprehensive regulatory framework that distinguishes it from other Canadian provinces.
+Quebec's staffing agency sector is subject to a thorough regulatory framework that distinguishes it from other Canadian provinces.
 The Loi sur les normes du travail (LNT, RLRQ c.
 N-1.1) was amended in 2018 to introduce a mandatory permit regime for staffing agencies, which came into force on June 12, 2019, through the adoption of the Règlement sur les agences de placement de personnel et les agences de recrutement de travailleurs étrangers temporaires.
 Under articles 92.5 to 92.10 of the LNT, all staffing agencies operating in Quebec must hold a valid permit issued by the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).
-This requirement was introduced to address the exploitation of temporary workers — who historically were among the most vulnerable in Quebec's labour market — ensure that agencies comply with their obligations as employers of those workers, and enable the CNESST to effectively investigate complaints and enforce LNT standards in the temporary employment sector.
+This requirement was introduced to address the exploitation of temporary workers — who historically were among the most vulnerable in Quebec's labour market — confirm that agencies comply with their obligations as employers of those workers, and enable the CNESST to effectively investigate complaints and enforce LNT standards in the temporary employment sector.
 Agencies that operate without a valid CNESST permit are subject to significant monetary penalties, and their permits may be permanently revoked.

 Under the LNT framework, the staffing agency is the employer of the temporary workers it places.
 This means the agency bears primary responsibility for: paying workers at rates at or above the LNT minimum wage (currently $16.10/hour for non-tipped workers as of May 2024); providing all statutory benefits under the LNT, including vacation pay (4-6% of gross wages depending on length of service), statutory holiday pay, overtime pay at 1.5x the regular rate above 40 hours per week, and parental and family-related leaves; remitting employer contributions to Quebec's social insurance programs (Régie des rentes du Québec/RRQ, Régime québécois d'assurance parentale/RQAP, CNESST); and complying with all applicable LNT standards and regulations.
 The client company, however, retains primary responsibility for workplace health and safety at the work site under the Loi sur la santé et la sécurité du travail (LSST) and bears the day-to-day supervisory and operational control over the temporary workers during their assignment at the client's facility.